kensanata/just-halberds/Knives.md

 This needs tons of ideas for a social setting with lords and ladies, secret societies, magic schools, gangs of thieves, mercenary bands, each with missions you can undertake for them, services you can render for them, big and small.
 Each comes with rewards.
-Whenever you roll the Fighting skill, you get granted an appropriate weapon, if you don’t have it already.
+Whenever you roll the Fighting talent, you get granted an appropriate weapon, if you don’t have it already.

 * Bring back the horses the men of Amalgard of Bearhall stole.
 If you do it, roll on the Thief or Mercenary list.
 * Bring these donkeys and their load to Falconthorpe.
 If you do it, roll on the Guard.
 If you befriended Chrodotrud, you may roll on the Passive list instead.